 According to the report, the data breach includes information such as names, email addresses, phone numbers, and industry information.

 A user on RaidForums put the data up for sale late last week.
-It was spotted by the news site Privacy Sharks, who contacted LinkedIn after verifying a 1 million record sample offered by the seller, Forbes reported.
+Forbes reported that it was spotted by the news site Privacy Sharks, who contacted LinkedIn after verifying a 1 million record sample offered by the seller.

 However, the company said, “this was not a LinkedIn data breach and our investigation has determined that no private LinkedIn member data was exposed.”